 These are only a few of the simple roles that fats play within the body but these reasons alone are enough to promote a healthy dietary fat intake.
 It is also becoming clear through newer research that inadequate dietary fat intake can lead to significant health issues as opposed to the previous thought that “too much” was bad.
 Yet again, the extreme nature of humans prevails and the common sense approach of a moderate amount was lost.

 Summary and Recommendations

 In conclusion, we can see how important fat is to our bodies.
-Consuming in moderation as part of a well balanced diet is the best way to ensure your body runs and operates like a well oiled machine.
+But if you want to make sure you fit into your shirt, consuming in moderation as part of a well balanced diet is the best way to ensure your body runs and operates like a well oiled machine.
 Always try to ensure that each meal contains a good quality fat source from a range of unprocessed high quality sources such as meats and fish, free range eggs, nuts, seeds, olive oils, coconut oil, and avocado.
 In a “nutshell,” just keep it simple.
 Don’t worry about the exact amounts and adjust as necessary according to your individual requirements.